 You can also use the Tags Manager to sort and re-order tags.
 Previously, tags were listed on the main dashboard in alphabetical-numerical order.
 You can now freely drag and drop their ordering.
 This is beneficial when the "VIP Customer" tag, which is used a lot, is not at the bottom of the list.

 You can think of a tag as a label.
 If you're familiar with Gmail, this will make a ton of sense.
 You can open a conversation, select a tag just like you would a label and easily refer back to it at a later time.
+You can also select multiple conversations from your dashboard by using Shift+Click and add tags in bulk.
 Tagging therefore acts as a filter and allows you to access conversations with a click of a button.
 Tags can co-exist with other tags just like labels.

 A tag can also act as its own folder.
 We often get questions about "folder-ing" in Re:amaze.
 This is a concept passed down by archaic email clients and unfortunately still plagues all of us.
 A folder is essentially a tag.
 You group conversations that share certain characteristics together and easily find them.
 If you need a folder, make a tag!